NVlabs/sionna/.github/ISSUE_TEMPLATE/10-bug_report.md

 3. Scroll down to '....'
 4. See error

+Alternatively, provide a minimum working example that reproduces the bug (e.g., as Jupyter notebook).

 **Expected behavior**
 A clear and concise description of what you expected to happen.